-- attractive and engaging places for all age-ranges in our community. - including piloting the Church of England's "Flourish" initiative and "Growing Faith" across home, church and schools.
+- revive and revitalise our existing churches, whatever their tradition, to build on all that is good and strong-so that they might become increasingly attractive and engaging places for all age-ranges in our community. - renew local ministry: through church plants with an emphasis on children and youth; and the creation of new worshipping communities in schools, including piloting the Church of England's "Flourish" initiative and "Growing Faith" across home, church and schools.